yanganto/relayer-game/README.md

 #### Pseudo code of relayer-only mode
 Here is the [pseudo code](./pseudo/relayer-only/chain.md) of chain, help you to comprehensive this model with multiple relayers in one game.
 > the rpc on chain allow anyone to submit headers to challenge blocks still in challenge time, or submit the header according to the sampling function.
-The offchain worker keep updating the next sampling tartget.
+The offchain worker keep updating the next sampling block.

 Here is the [pseudo code](./pseudo/relayer-only/initial-relayer.md) for the client as the initial relayer
 > the client first submit the initial header, and than keep watch the `next_sampling_block`, and submit header of `next_sampling_block`.